-3. Place the new transmitter into the transmitter pocket inside the armrest storage area.

-- Press the ENGINE START/ STOP button.
-When the transmitter is learned, the DIC will show that it is ready to program the next transmitter. - 5.
-Remove the transmitter from the transmitter pocket and press a.
+- Place the new transmitter into the transmitter pocket with the buttons facing up.
+The transmitter pocket is located inside the center console cupholder. - Press the ENGINE START/ STOP button.
+When the transmitter is learned, the DIC will show that it is ready to program the next transmitter. - Remove the transmitter from the transmitter pocket and press 1.
 To program additional transmitters, repeat Steps 3-5.